ESG focus areas

 Social responsibility – Making a difference for patients and fostering a meaningful company culture among employees

 UNION is a pharmaceutical development company with core expertise in identification of unmet medical needs, pharmaceutical innovation and clinical development.
-Please refer to the pages on Psoriasis, Atopic dermatitis and Hidradenitis suppurativa to read more about the unmet medical needs in the disease areas within immuno-dermatology that UNION is initially targeting with orismilast and refer to the page on COVID-19 to read more about the unmet medical need among immunocompromised patients that UNION is focusing on with niclosamide.
+Please refer to the pages on atopic dermatitis, hidradenitis suppurativa and psoriasis to read more about the unmet medical needs in the disease areas within immuno-dermatology that UNION is initially targeting with orismilast.

 The UNION Way – Company Culture